Deploy a Ruby on Rails App

 Get started by creating a minimalistic Rails application that we will deploy on Koyeb.
 You will need Ruby and Rails installed on your machine.

-In your terminal, run the following commands to create a new Rails application:
+In your terminal, run the following command to create a new Rails application:

-This will create a new minimum Rails application skeleton in the example-rails directory with just Active Record, Action Pack, Active Support, Railties, and the bare necessity support gems.
+This will create a new minimum Rails application skeleton in a new example-rails directory with just Active Record, Action Pack, Active Support, Railties, and the bare necessity support gems.

 Create a new Rails controller by running the following command: